College Launches First-Year Promise Fundraising Campaign

 The FYP program at College of the Canyons was launched through a grant from the California Community Colleges Chancellor’s Office (CCCCO).
 Out of 51 community college districts that applied, COC was one of only 14 colleges awarded a CCCCO grant through the California College Promise Innovation Grant Program.

-For more information about the FYP program and how to make a donation, visit the link below.
+For more information about the program and to make a donation, follow the link below.